forrestdavis/TAG_Neural_Network/README.md

 particualar lingusitic properties of the trees.

-The Neural Networks used are created using Keras, a python library for easy implementation of Neural Networks, run with a Theano, another python library for Neural Networks, backend.
+The Neural Networks used are created using Keras, a python library for easy implementation of Neural Networks, run with Theano, another python library for Neural Networks, backend.

 Work in progress...